One of the most common topics we get asked is how to lay the perfect shed concrete slab for your new shed.

 So if you haven’t already done so – don’t lay your concrete slab until you’ve finalised your whole shed design.

 (If you’d like help with finalising your design, contact us for a Free Shed Design & Quote).

 The right dimensions for your concrete slab are critical.

 Your concrete slab can be as small as the shed that’s going to sit on it.
 With the sheds we make at Designer Sheds, the minimum slab size is usually 2m x 2m (there may be some that are a little smaller… contact us if you have a smaller requirement).

 Again, a big shed needs a big concrete slab.
 For example, our biggest garden shed can have up to a 24m span, 6m in height, and can be as long as you like.

 While many shed manufacturers may claim their sheds are a certain size, some shed companies use nominal sizing – which is another word for approximate sizing.

-We once came across a national chain that referred to one of their sheds as a 9m x 6m shed.
+We once came across a national chain that referred to one of their sheds as a 9m x 6m garden shed.
 But when we got out the tape measure, the actual size was just over 8.4 metres by 5.9 metres.
-So you wouldn’t want to lay a 9m x 6m concrete slab and then find out that it was the wrong size!
+So you wouldn’t want to lay a 9m x 6m concrete slab for this garden shed and then find out that it was the wrong size!